 c) Yum Chui and Chau Chui

 a) Biu Bo stepping

 d) Contact training for mid to close range

 Level 1 works on basic posture, movements and stepping.
 A harder type of power is developed using strong whipping and pulling actions.
 At this level non-contact applications are dominant.

 Level 2 uses 24-blocks to develop whole body movement, flow and power.
 The use of circles develops softness.
 Mid to close range techniques using contact to read the opponent’s reaction is emphasized.

 Level 3 blends hard and soft, slow and fast, contact and non-contact elements for application of techniques.

 Path to Mastery

-The contents of SDK are easy and simple to learn.
+The contents of SKD are easy and simple to learn.
 If you keep at it constantly and consistently you can soon complete the learning.